RicardoMangandi/cop4520-producer-consumer/README.md

 Then open up the web-browser and go to localhost:9181

+### Consumer

+To run the consumers and generate "working threads" we need to run the following python script  ```consumer_main.py```

+The application will ask the user how many threads they will like to spin up.
+We are limiting the user to a maximum of 10 threads.

+The application will then ask the user on what queue they would like to listen to.
+If the user specifies a queue that does not exist nor has items inside it the workers will remain idle and not work.
+Please run this script first.

 ### Producer

 To run the producer and enqueue items to a specific queue we need to run the following python script ```producer_main.py```

-The application at the moment does not ask the user for anything, but in the future we will ask what sort of task they would like to enqueue.
-Right now, the application just enqueues the task into queue_one and has the thread sleep.
+The application will ask the user on what queue they would like to listen to.
+Ensure that we are picking the queue that has active workers listening on that queue or else the queued items will remain in queue regardless of how many consuming threads we have.

 ### Consumer